 - 54% of Internet users are watching more shows and films on streaming services due to Covid-19.

-- The other streaming service like Disney+ saw 4 million first-day installations and ended its first day with 10 million subscribers
+- The other streaming service like Disney+ saw 4 million first-day installations and ended their first day with 10 million subscribers

-- Amazon’s Fire TV and Roku altogether accounts for more than 80 million streaming households in the U.S
+- Amazon’s Fire TV and Roku altogether account for more than 80 million streaming households in the U.S